monoditrium/Github-repo-search/README.md

 # To run the program:

-Open the program in command prompt\n use the cd command to change the command prompt directory to where the program is\n type python githubRepo.py to run the program\n the program will output into a csv file in the same directory\n the output file is called github_Repo_Output.csv\n
+Open the program in command prompt

+use the cd command to change the command prompt directory to where the program is\n

+type python githubRepo.py to run the program

+the program will output into a csv file in the same directory

+the output file is called github_Repo_Output.csv

 Generating Tokens:
-generate a GitHub token here: https://github.com/settings/tokens generate the token and make sure to enable access to public repositories
+generate a GitHub token here: https://github.com/settings/tokens

+generate the token and make sure to enable access to public repositories

 This is a token github uses to authenticate requests for the github REST API